kalmhq/docs/docs/install-local-k3s.md

 ubuntu@k3sVM:~$
 ```

-## Install K3s and Create Cluster
+## Install K3s and Create a Cluster

-and then install k3s, please install k3s with flag `—write-kubeconfig-mode`, it will make your first Kubernetes life easier, more detail please [check here](https://github.com/k3s-io/k3s/issues/389#issuecomment-503616742).
+To install k3s, we recommend using the flag `—write-kubeconfig-mode`.
+It will make your first Kubernetes experience easier.
+For more detail [check here](https://github.com/k3s-io/k3s/issues/389#issuecomment-503616742).

 ```
 ubuntu@k3sVM:~$  curl -sfL https://get.k3s.io | sh -s - --write-kubeconfig-mode 644